teacherguy2020/now-playing/README.md

 A moOde-focused now-playing API + UI stack with podcast management, queue controls, ratings, and optional Alexa integration.
 The project began as a way to display enhanced information on a dedicated display (like your TV), and now also adapts to devices and adds playback controls.
 Heavily vibe-coded with openclaw/chatGPT.

+NOTE: Developed to run on a separate pi than your moOde pi.
+It's possible the project could work from the moOde pi but I have not tested it, so you would be trying that at your own risk.

 ## What this project does

 - Serves a Now Playing API (`/now-playing`, `/next-up`, artwork routes, queue/rating controls)